zft9xgy/mac-temp2fan-controller/README.md

 After installation you don't have to do anything else, it should be enough to have the service and the timer running in the background.
 The script runs every 5 seconds.

-If you want to change the refresh time of the script, before the installation go to the file 'temp2fan.timer" and modify the section
+If you want to change the refresh time of the script, before the installation go to the file 'temp2fan.timer" and modify the temp2fan.timer or after installition modify /etc/systemd/system/temp2fan.timer

 ```bash
 [Timer]